EmpowHER/oass/README.md

     client.create_campaign :id => "Campaign!", :description => "Oh hai!"

-To upload files (for example, the creative and component files) you don't need to worry about enconding stuff, just specify their paths, types and name

-    client.create_creative :creative_file => { :name => "trollface.png", :content_type => "image/png", :file => "/path/to/trollface.png" }

 You can also make requests that are not yet natively implemented

     client.request "Campaign" do |xml|